-The default mode is used for session if session's parameter SocketOpPriority is not configured or is set to EVEN
+The default mode is used for the session if the SocketOpPriority session's parameter is not configured or is set to 'EVEN':

 FIX Antenna C++ aggressive mode

 The aggressive mode can be independently enabled for sending and receiving parts of a session.
-The session's parameter SocketOnPriority should be set to AGGRESSIVE_SEND or AGGRESSIVE_RECEIVE or AGGRESSIVE_SEND_AND_RECEIVE accordingly.
+The SocketOnPriority session parameter should be set to 'AGGRESSIVE_SEND' or 'AGGRESSIVE_RECEIVE' or 'AGGRESSIVE_SEND_AND_RECEIVE; accordingly:

-The AGGRESSIVE_SEND and AGGRESSIVE_SEND_AND_RECEIVE modes also enable direct message emission from user thread to the socket if socket is ready to send data.
+The AGGRESSIVE_SEND and AGGRESSIVE_SEND_AND_RECEIVE modes also enable direct message emission from the user thread to the socket if the socket is ready to send data.

 FIX Antenna HFT

-FIX Antenna HFT always uses direct sending from the user threads to the sockets if sockets are ready.
-Otherwise (if sockets are busy), it uses the old style single dispatcher to poll sockets until a socket gets ready (vacant).
+FIX Antenna HFT always uses direct sending from the user threads to the sockets if the sockets are ready.
+Otherwise (if sockets are busy), it uses the old-style single dispatcher to poll sockets until a socket gets ready (vacant).

-Also, in order to reduce number of system calls if the sending activity is very intensive, FIX Antenna HFT can merge outgoing messages into one sending buffer.
+Also, to reduce the number of system calls if the sending activity is very intensive, FIX Antenna HFT can merge outgoing messages into one sending buffer.